caiqueferreira/challenge1_4i/challenge_1.md

 The first plot shows the evolution of the total factor productivity (TFP) through the years, as we make separate graphs for the three different countries (Canada, Mexico, and United States).

 Note that the Canada TFP evolution is the most stable.
 For Mexico, there is a strong variation, as the TFP increases from 1950 until 1981 and then decreases very significantly until 2011, with small periods of growth.
-The USA TFP has a strong positive trend, as it increases from 1950 until 2011 with slight periods of stagnation.
+The USA TFP has a strong positive trend, as it increases from 1950 until 2011 with small periods of stagnation.

 ```r
 ggplot(tfpdata,aes(x=year(year),y=rtfpna,group=1)) +